mrtngamper/IEGUI/Documentation/README.md

 ### End of design phase and start of coding phase

 #### 13-05-22
 - During that day the coding phase began after the basic inner workings of IEGUI were defined.
-Before the Tasks for each developer were specified.
+Beforehand the tasks for each developer were specified.
 - __Commit: Concept__ <br>
-The UIConcept.md was extended with detailed descriptions for the different views as well as a basic folder and class structure.
+The UIConcept.md was extended with detailed descriptions of the different views as well as a basic folder and class structure.
 - __Commit: Language__ <br>
 The language backend was defined in the UIConcept.md file
 - __Commit: Language backend__ <br>
 The language backend was implemented.
 - __Commit: Welcome view added__ <br>
-The fxml File and the Controller got added and updated.
+The fxml files and controllers were added and updated.

 #### 17-05-22
 - __Commit: Settings__ <br>
-A Settings implementation has been made.
+A Settings implementation was made.
 It provided the option to store and load data contained in an instance of context.
 - __Commit: WelcomeView + MainView merged__ <br>
 The two views and their affiliated controllers have been merged.
 The main application has also been adapted.
 - Commit: WelcomeView updated__ <br>
-A pagination and a button got added and implemented.
+A pagination and a button were added and implemented.

 #### 18-05-22
 - __Commit: Fix WelcomeView__ <br>